 submit the job posting.
 Make sure to select the appropriate Position Type, such

 as On-Campus Job or Graduate Assistant.
 For Federal Work-Study jobs, please see

 the Federal Work-Study section on this page.

 Tip!
 Job Descriptions and Learning Outcomes

 For many students, an on-campus job may be their first "real" job.
 A well written job description and learning outcomes can make the application and interviewing process easier for you and the student.

 You will need to create a new account and we will merge your new account with the existing account from your office.
-Give our office a call at 703-993-2370, and we can walk you through the appropriate steps to doing this.
+Give our office a call at 703-993-2370 and we can walk you through the appropriate steps.